 - A better experience — easier reading, menus that work better, images people can see properly — leads to people finding what they want, with more engagement, and more repeat visits.
 This is why you have a website.

 How do you know if your website is what Google considers “mobile friendly”?
 Sites designed before 2007 almost certainly aren’t; sites designed before 2012 or 2013 may not be.
 Even if it’s newer than that, it’s worth taking a look.
 And just because the first page you test passes doesn’t mean they all do: test pages that use different layouts or feature different types of content.

 Google has a free tool that will test your site for you:

 Let’s get started

-Get in touch today — it’s not too late to fix this!
+Get in touch today — it’s never too late to turn this around!